A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Electromechanical instability and bifurcation of soft dielectrics: pull-in instability

 \section{Electromechanical instability and bifurcation of soft dielectrics: pull-in instability}

 In this section, we mainly revisit pull-in instability of soft dielectrics by using the energy method.
-For other types of instability, the reader may refer to the following two excellent reviews \cite{zhao2014harnessing, dorfmann2019instabilities}.
-There is an extensive body of work on pull-in instability of a dielectric elastomer film for homogeneous deformation \cite{zhao2007method, norris2008comment, diaz2008electromechanical, xu2010electromechanical, li2011electromechanical, yang2017avoiding, alameh2018emergent}.
-Here we focus on two works \cite{zhao2007method, yang2017avoiding} and discuss pull-in instability by both the principle of minimum energy (i.e., the energy method) and using linear bifurcation analysis.
+Other types of instability can refer to two good reviews \cite{zhao2014harnessing, dorfmann2019instabilities}.
+There is an extensive body of work on pull-in instability of a dielectric elastomer film in the homogeneous deformation \cite{zhao2007method, norris2008comment, diaz2008electromechanical, xu2010electromechanical, li2011electromechanical, yang2017avoiding, alameh2018emergent, ChenLL2020nonlinear, LI2021106507}.
+Here we focus on two works \cite{zhao2007method, yang2017avoiding} and discuss pull-in instability by both the principle of minimum energy (i.e., the energy method) and the linear bifurcation analysis.